sarthakagarwal882/EchoChamber/README.md

 ## Overview

-Echo Chamber is a web application built with Node.js and React.js, designed to provide a dynamic and interactive user experience.
+Echo Chamber is a web application built with MERN stack, designed to provide a dynamic and interactive user experience.
 It incorporates various technologies and packages for state management, user authentication, and secure communication.

 ## Deployment